7 Steps to Reinforce Your Contact Center’s Systems and Processes for the Holidays

 One way to accomplish this is to identify and track the right combination of metrics with a performance management solution like CxEngage Scoreboard.
 It posts current and trending data for individuals and the whole team on workstation desktops, so agents can measure their performance against others.
 Posted results motivate people to move the needle.
 And as long as you’re tracking indicators of good customer experience, agents’ efforts to improve will pay off during the holidays and throughout the year.

 3. Streamline Procedures

 Complicated, repetitive or slow business processes prevent agents from serving people quickly and completely.
 In preparation for the flood of holiday calls, look for ways to smooth out bumpy procedures and promote faster resolution.
-A good call monitoring solution that lets managers see desktop screens while listening in will expose situations where agents have to switch between systems or dig through applications to find data.
+A good call recording and monitoring solution that lets managers see desktop screens while listening in will expose situations where agents have to switch between systems or dig through applications to find data.
 If leadership can remove the roadblocks, agents are better equipped to satisfy more customers in less time.

 4. Predict Staffing Needs

 Deploy a workforce management tool that uses data and algorithms to predict seasonal needs so you can hire accordingly.
 These systems automate scheduling, bidding for shifts and vacation requests.
 They reduce managers’ administrative tasks, even with a larger workforce, and let regular employees have some flexibility during the holidays.
 Managers are then able to focus on onboarding, training and monitoring the new agents rather than administrative tasks.

 You’ll need more people to handle seasonal volumes, but it’s not easy to find them.
 In the 2017 holiday season, businesses brought on 525,000 temporary employees, and many companies struggled to attract good hires and to train them quickly.